keminbtepe/keminbtepe/README.md

 # Hi there, I'm Kürşat! 👋

-I am a **Data Science Student** passionate about software development.
+I am a **Data Science & Statistics Graduate** passionate about software development.
 I actively use backend technologies and statistical analysis tools to build meaningful projects.

 ---